lucasjellema/vagrant_oracle_database_12.1.0.2_EE_on_Linux/README.md

 Store these files in a directory that you then map in the Vagrantfile to /software in the guest.

 Note: These configuration files are based on the work done by Edwin Biemond and use his Oradb Puppet Module (see https://github.com/biemond/biemond-oradb)

+The VM that is created uses 10.10.10.9 as its IP address.

+The passwords for sys and system are oracle.

+The OS users root and  vagrant have vagrant as password.
+User oracle has oracle as password.

+De Database SID is db12102.

+All configuration is done in just a few files:

+Vagrantfile
+puppet\hieradata\common.yaml
+puppet\hieradata\db12c.example.com.yaml
+puppet\manifests\db.pp

+All other files are reused Puppet modules - largely supplied by Edwin.